karywin/CustomSBBot/README.md

 - More features will be mentioned here in the future.

 ## Adding the bot to your server
 At this time, Vulpes Botius is still in development, and thus is a private bot.
 The bot key is in the config.json file if you really feel the need to install it yourself.
-You can use the original Space Boat as an alternative (https://github.com/Votyn/SpaceBoat/).
-In the future, I will provide a way to install the bot for everyone.
-When files appear in this repository, I will not provide instructions for them.
-Use at your own risk.
+You can use the original Space Boat as an alternative (https://github.com/Votyn/SpaceBoat/), or install it yourself.
+In the future, I will provide an easier way to install the bot for everyone.
+W Use at your own risk.
 I am not responsible for any incidents that are caused by this bot.
+If there is any bugs with the bot, or you need help installing it, I can be reached at leidentaysarconah@gmail.com or on discord as beawydp#1111.

 ## Installation and Running of the bot on your server.
 This bot requires [node.js](https://nodejs.org/en/download/), [git](https://git-scm.com/downloads), and [yarn](https://yarnpkg.com/en/docs/install).